ZornLab/ZornLab.github.io/tutorials/nfcore.md

+---
+title: Using nf-core on the cluster
+---

-Navigate to /data/CuSTOM-DB-NGS on the cluster
+1. Navigate to /data/CuSTOM-DB-NGS
+2. ...